When Is the Next Asteroid Predicted to Hit Earth in 2024-2025?

 Despite being number one on the Risk List, 2023 DW is extremely unlikely to hit the Earth.
 According to NASA, the estimated chance of impact is 1 in 360, and the number is constantly changing as the researchers get more data.
 It will be possible to finally eliminate (or confirm) the probability of a collision in a few weeks, optimistically.
 Astronomers keep monitoring 2023 DW, as well as many other asteroids that can possibly come close to the Earth.
 Keep reading to learn more about potential impact risks in the near future.

-In 2024, at least two asteroids have a potential chance of colliding with the Earth: 2007 FT3 in October and 2022 YO1 in December.
+In 2024-2025, several asteroids are expected to pass within a few lunar distances from Earth.
 However, according to astronomers, neither of them poses any real threat to us.
 For now, there is nothing to worry about, so you can just track the brightest asteroids via Sky Tonight and observe them without fear that they will hit the Earth.

 Trustpilot